Chasing Convex Functions with Long-term Constraints: Designing Competitive Algorithms

 \section{Designing Competitive Algorithms}

 In this section, we present our robust algorithm design.
-We start by discussing some inherent challenges in the problem, highlighting reasons why existing algorithms (e.g., for \CFC) fail.
-Next, we introduce a generalization of existing techniques from online search called pseudo-cost minimization, which underpins our competitive algorithm, \ALGone (\sref{Algorithm}{alg:roro}).
+We start by discussing some inherent challenges in the problem, highlighting reasons why existing algorithms fail.
+Next, we introduce a generalization of techniques from online search called pseudo-cost minimization, which underpins our competitive algorithm, \ALGone (\sref{Algorithm}{alg:roro}).
 Finally, we state (and prove in \autoref{apx:comp}) two bounds, which jointly imply that \ALGone achieves the optimal competitive ratio for \CFL and \MAL. \paragraph{Challenges.} Canonical algorithms for \CFC~\cite{chenSmoothedOnlineConvex2018a,sellkeChasingConvexBodies2020,Zhang:21} make decisions that attempt to minimize (or nearly minimize) the hitting cost of cost functions $f_t(\cdot)$ and switching cost across all time steps.
 As discussed in the introduction, the structure of the problem with a long-term constraint means that such myopic cost-minimization algorithms will fail in general.
 To illustrate this, consider the actions of a minimizer-driven algorithm on an arbitrary sequence with length $T$.
 For each $t < T$, the algorithm chooses a point at or near $\mbf{0}$, since $\mbf{0}$ is the minimizer of each $f_t$.
 However, since $c(\mbf{0}) = 0$, such an algorithm must subsequently satisfy all or almost all of the long-term constraint during the \textit{compulsory trade}, incurring an arbitrarily bad hitting cost.

-This challenge motivates an algorithm design that balances between the two extremes of finishing the long-term constraint ``immediately'' (i.e., at the first or early time steps), and finishing the long-term constraint ``when forced to'' (i.e., during the compulsory trade).
+This challenge motivates an algorithm design that balances between the two extremes of finishing the long-term constraint ``immediately'' (i.e., at early time steps), and finishing the long-term constraint ``when forced to'' (i.e., during the compulsory trade).
 Both extremes result in a poor competitive ratio.
-Many algorithms in the online search literature (e.g., online knapsack, \OWT) leverage a \textit{threshold-based design} to address precisely this problem, as in~\cite{Zhou:08, SunZeynali:20, Lechowicz:24}.
-However, such threshold-based algorithms are traditionally derived for single-dimensional decision spaces with no switching costs.
-In what follows, we describe a pseudo-cost minimization approach, which generalizes the threshold-based design to operate in the setting of \CFL.
+Algorithms in the online search literature (e.g., online knapsack, \OWT) leverage a \textit{threshold-based design} to address precisely this problem, as in~\cite{Zhou:08, SunZeynali:20, Lechowicz:24}.
+However, such threshold-based algorithms are traditionally derived for unidimensional decision spaces with no switching costs.